GDPR, Google Analytics & You: 5 Steps to Update Your Website (#3 is easier than it sounds)

 - What data is collected?

-According to Blast Analytics and Marketing, Google announced at their Analytics Superweek Summit that they’ll soon allow for User ID/Client ID data deletion.
+According to Blast Analytics and Marketing, Google announced at their Analytics Superweek Summit that they’d soon allow for User ID/Client ID data deletion.

 Frankly, lots of websites probably never had one at all.
 That has to change.

 - What information is being collected?